 The thought of our food being sprayed with chemicals never sits well with anyone.
-So the YouTube video of a little girl talking about conventional sweet potatoes being sprayed with a chemical called “Bud Nip” caught my attention.
+So the YouTube video of a little girl talking about conventional sweet potatoes being sprayed with a chemical called Bud Nip caught everyone’s attention a decade ago.

 I love sweet potatoes!
 And it is shocking to think my beloved root is allegedly sprayed.
 But I wanted to find out more.
 I couldn’t just take a YouTube video as the truth without searching for some answers myself.
-So I called Sue Johnson-Langdon, the Executive Director of the North Carolina Sweet Potato Commission.
+So back in 2011, I called Sue Johnson-Langdon, the Executive Director of the North Carolina Sweet Potato Commission.
 “I’ve been in the sweet potato business for 30+ years; I’ve never heard that sweet potatoes are sprayed with Bud Nip,” said Johnson-Langdon.
 Indeed, Bud Nip is registered to be use in potatoes only, not sweet potatoes; we haven’t found any documentation to show that Bud Nip is registered to be used in sweet potatoes!

 A conversation with organic potato farmer Rob Jones confirmed that conventional potato farmers may use Bud Nip, or other products such as DMN.
 Bud Nip, which may also be known as Sprout Nip, contains an active ingredient called chlorpropham.
 Chlorpropham is a sprout inhibitor, usually applied one month after harvesting.
 These chemicals certainly are not allowed in organic farming.
 So what’s Jones’s first line of defense for preventing sprouting in his organic potatoes?
 Inventory control.
 “We try to sell our less dormant crops early and keep the more dormant ones ’til late,” said Jones, owner of Jones Farm Organics in Colorado.